EHS RETAIL PHARMACY

 All entrances to Effingham Hospital will have signs asking if you have any of the following:

 - Muscle or body aches

 - Sore throat

 - Nausea or vomiting

 3) Close contact with someone with SARS-CoV-2 infection (for patients and visitors) or a higher-risk exposure (for healthcare personnel (HCP).

 If you answer yes to any of these questions, please do not visit the Care and Rehabilitation Center, Med-Surg, or Cancer Care Center.
 If you are coming to be seen in the Emergency Department and answer yes to any of these questions, please see an EHS employee immediately.

 IMPORTANT EMERGENCY DEPARTMENT MESSAGE

-It is essential that we prioritize COVID testing in the emergency room for patients who are severely ill and have life-threatening emergencies or those who require hospitalization or transfer.
+It is essential that we prioritize COVID testing in the emergency room for patients who are severely ill and have life-threatening emergencies or those who require hospitalization.

 All other patients with suspected COVID or exposure to COVID will be given instructions to go home and quarantine per CDC guidance.
 We will advise them when to seek emergency care and to follow up with their primary care physician as appropriate.